AndrewAmmerlaan/guru/README.md

 - #### I want to make changes to this document, can I?

-Please discuss any changes and additions to this document in an [issue on our GitHub](https://github.com/gentoo/guru/issues) prior to committing them.
+Please discuss any changes and additions to this document on our [bug tracker](https://bugs.gentoo.org/enter_bug.cgi?product=GURU) prior to committing them.

 ## Common Mistakes <a name="CommMist"></a>